-During vehicle testing, power for the scan tool is usually provided through the OBDII cable connecting to vehicle Data Link Connector (DLC).
+The scan tool is powered via the vehicle Data Link Connector (DLC).
 Just follow the steps below to turn on the scan tool:

-1) Connect the Cable to scan tool.
+- 1) Connect the OBD II Cable to scan tool.

-- 2) Find DLC on vehicle. - A plastic DLC cover may be found for some vehicles and you need to remove it before plugging the OBD2 cable. - 3) Plug the cable to the vehicle's DLC. - 4) Power up the scan tool, and wait for the Main Screen to appear.(Figure 3.1)
+- 2) Find DLC on vehicle.

+- A plastic DLC cover may be found for some vehicles and you need to remove it before plugging the OBDII cable.

+- 3) Plug OBD II cable to the vehicle's DLC.

+- 4) Power up the scan tool, and wait for the Main Screen to appear.
+(Figure 3.1)